UltraViolet33/ultraviolet33.github.io/src/pages/posts/third-post.md

 import customtkinter
 ```

-Then our program will consists in a single class
+Then our program will consist in a single class

 ```py
 class TextEditorGui(customtkinter.CTk):